ColeOS-Linux/.github/profile/README.md

 # Welcome to the ColeOS Github!

+# (note, ColeOS has been discontinued, repos will no longer be maintained)

+---

 here you can find source code for all versions & more!

 shoutout to ezarcher by eznix for the iso kit! https://sourceforge.net/projects/ezarch/